-Teleport's proxy command makes it compatible with SSH jump host pattern implemented using OpenSSH's
+Teleport's proxy command makes it compatible with SSH jump hosts implemented using OpenSSH's

 Teleport uses standard Open SSH certificates for client and host authentication.

 Nodes, proxies and auth servers use certificates signed by the cluster's auth server to authenticate when joining the cluster.
-Teleport does not allow to create SSH sessions into nodes that are not cluster members.
+Teleport does not allow SSH sessions into nodes that are not cluster members.

 A node certificate contains the node's role (like

 a certificate extension (opaque signed string).
 All nodes in the cluster can